This post may contain affiliate links. Please read our disclosure policy.

 Why this recipe works:

 Lemon meringue pie is a favorite dessert around here.
 It has everything a citrus dessert should have.
 The lemon filling I made is perfectly tart, in my opinion, but my husband thought it was a bit much.
-For me, I want my lemon desserts to be sour enough to make me salivate, but sweet enough to need another bite!
+For me, I want my lemon desserts like my homemade lemon bars to be sour enough to make me salivate, but sweet enough to need another bite!

 This recipe is a labor of love.
 You can always lessen the amount of work by buying a pre-made pie crust, but for me there’s nothing better than a homemade all-butter pie crust.